mayaculpa/veleda/core/README.md

     python manage.py db migrate

 This will create a diff from the previous database in migrations/versions.
+Note that SQLite is *not* supported.
+For development that does not require schema changes, i.e., no changes or new models, SQLite may be used.

 ## Options